 When 2020 bid farewell and 2021 said hello, I was in state of confusion.
-The answers I had been seeking for for so long had been revealed and I could no longer avoid them any more.
-The sordid truth was confessed to me, and I did not know how to handle it.
+The answers I had been searching for, for so long had finally come to light.
+The sordid truth was confessed to me, and I didn’t know how to handle it.

-I had a term called delayed reaction to a traumatic experience.
-An out of body encounter where I listened to every word but could not comprehend what it meant to my reality.
+The only way I can explain it is that I had a delayed reaction to a traumatic experience.
+An out of body encounter where I listened to every word but couldn’t comprehend what it meant to my reality.
 I had been betrayed by a loved one.
 I had had a gut instinct about it for years, but had not trusted myself, believing all the lies and manipulation instead.

-In hindsight, I’d like to think that I handled things the best way I knew how.
-By continuing with my life one day at a time, and not letting on to anyone but my Sponsor and Therapist what was happening around me.
-However, it was an extremely lonely period.
-I was falling apart emotionally and I needed a break from my family.
-I could not stay in the house any longer.
-Being with my family was not making me happy and I decided I needed a separation.
+In hindsight, I’d like to think I handled things the best way I knew how, by continuing with my life one day at a time, not letting on to anyone but my Sponsor and Therapist what was happening around me.
+But I felt so isolated.
+I was falling apart inside and needed a break from my family.
+I couldn’t stay at home any longer.
+Being with them wasn’t making me happy and I decided to get a separation.

 Neil and I looked for a place for me.
-I was lucky to find something close to my workplace in Cape Town that was small, secure and fully furnished.
-I moved in in March and stayed until the end of May.
-I went to work, spent a day or two with the family over the weekends but mostly it gave me much needed time to process what had had happened to me.
+I was lucky to find a place to work in Cape Town that was small, secure and fully furnished.
+I moved in around March and stayed until the end of May.
+I went to work, spent a weekend with the family but mostly it gave me much needed time to process what had had happened to me.
 My healing had begun.